microsoft/live-share/docs/use/install-live-share-visual-studio-code.md

 ## Sign in to Live Share

 To collaborate, you'll need to sign in to Visual Studio Live Share so everyone knows who you are.
-This is a security measure and doesn't add you to marketing activities or other research activities.
+This sign-in is a security measure and doesn't add you to marketing activities or other research activities.
 You can sign in by using a Microsoft personal account (for example, @outlook.com), a Microsoft-backed work or school account (Azure Active Directory), or a GitHub account.
 Signing in is easy.

 Select **Live Share** on the status bar or select **Ctrl+Shift+P** or **Cmd+Shift+P** and then select **Live Share: Sign In**.

 :::image type="content" source="../media/install-live-share-visual-studio-code/live-share-button-status-bar.png" alt-text="Screenshot that shows the Visual Studio Code Live Share button.":::

 A prompt to sign in displays.
 When you select your sign-in preference, a browser opens so you can complete the sign-in process.
-Simply close the browser when you're done.
+Close the browser when you're done.

 :::image type="content" source="../media/install-live-share-visual-studio-code/live-share-sign-in-options.png" alt-text="Screenshot that shows the Live Share sign in options.":::